-Power outages, roof collapses, floods, landslides, avalanches and road closures, among other things, will invariably result in business interruptions, supply chain and logistics disruptions, event cancellations and, consequently, lost earnings and extra expenses.
-Likewise, damage to vendors, customers and markets, including their supply and distribution chains, will in turn lead to production slowdowns and delays - sometimes many miles away from the location of any actual physical damage.
-In addition to damage to existing structures, damage to properties under construction or renovation may have a significant impact on contractors, property owners and developers.
-Damage to occupied properties may give rise to claims against property owners, landlords, building managers and condo/property owners associations.
+Power outages, roof collapses, landslides and road closures, among other things, will invariably result in business interruptions, supply chain and logistics disruptions, event cancellations and, consequently, lost earnings and extra expenses.
+Likewise, damage to vendors, customers and markets, including their supply and distribution chains, will in turn lead to production slowdowns and delays, sometimes many miles away from the location of any actual physical damage.
+Finally, in addition to damage to existing structures, damage to properties under construction or renovation may have a significant impact on contractors, property owners and developers, while damage to occupied properties may give rise to claims against property owners, landlords, building managers and condo/property-owners associations.

-Knowing before the storm whether coverage is available for these and other types of storm-related losses is critical to ensuring that timely and appropriate steps are taken after any loss occurs, since any delay in reporting a covered loss may limit or altogether jeopardize otherwise available coverage.
+Quick action after the loss has occurred is critical to ensuring that timely and appropriate steps are taken, since any delay in reporting a covered loss may limit or altogether jeopardize otherwise available coverage.